Dimitris Saravakos: Panathinaikos

 On 22 June 1984, Saravakos was transferred to Panathinaikos for 60 million drachmas.
 In addition to Saravakos, he also acquired Velimir Zajec and the addition of the latter in combination with the presence of Juan Ramon Rocha, made the midfield of the team particularly creative, thus the attacking virtues of Saravakos were fully exploited.
 During his first year at Panathinaikos, he was the second top scorer in the league.
 He scored his first goal for Panathinaikos on September 23, 1984, against OFI.
-On 25 November 1984 he scored his first goal in the derby of Athens against AEK in a 3–2 win.
+On 25 November 1984 he scored his first goal in Athenian derby against AEK in a 3–2 win.
 On 20 February 1985 he also scored in the derby of the eternal enemies against Olympiacos in a 2–1 for the Cup.
 In the European Cup his presence was decisive for the qualification of Panathinaikos to the semi-finals of the institution.
 Panathinaikos, having qualified against Feyenoord, faced Linfield and in the rematch found themselves losing in Ireland by 3–0.
 Saravakos' goal started the counterattack that led to the equalizer and the qualification.
 In the next round, Saravakos creating an excellent attacking duo with Thanasis Dimopoulos, scored against Göteborg in Gamla Ullevi giving Panathinaikos the victory.
 In the second leg, his goal at the 78th minute, equalized at 2–2, leading his team to the semi-finals of the competition.

 In the following season Saravakos won the domestic double.
 In the Cup he scored in the semi-final against AEK the goal that sent the "greens" to the final.
 There, he scored 2 goals in the imposing 4–0 win over Olympiacos, which is also the biggest victory in a final of eternal enemies.
 In the UEFA Cup, his two goals in each leg, against Torino were not enough to qualify them for the next round.

 On 3 May 1987, he scored his fastest goal in a derby, in the first minute of the match against AEK which ended 0–3.
 In the European Cup, the "greens" were close to a big comeback against Red Star, when with goals from Saravakos and Dimopoulos, found themselves winning in the rematch with 2–0, one goal away from the tie of the first match.